Tones and I: 2020–2021: Welcome to the Madhouse

 Tones and I released her debut album Welcome to the Madhouse, on 16 July 2021 via Bad Batch/Sony Music Australia.
 It includes the singles, "Fly Away", "Won't Sleep" and "Cloudy Day" (June 2021).
 Guardian Australia's Shaad D'Souza rated the album at two-out-of-five stars, and described it as "unadventurous and occasionally exhausting".
 D'Souza expanded, "the vast majority of the record deals with Watson’s struggle with mental health issues as well as the cruelty of her haters, both online and in real life.
 But beyond the logline, there's little to connect with here."
 Martin Boulton of The Sydney Morning Herald gave it four stars, stating, "Behind her clever, tongue-in-cheek lyrics and strong, occasionally soaring, vocals is a self-confessed outsider attempting to open herself up through music.
 No easy task."
 The album debuted at number one on the ARIA Albums Chart and spent 4 weeks within the top 50.
+In 2021, she was also named the top songwriter of 2020 by the music rights company Blokur, thanks to the success of her song "Dance Monkey," which she wrote and produced herself.
+During an interview with the organization, she discussed her songwriting process, stating, "I usually start with the chords or with a line.
+I like writing melodies before attempting to connect them with the story I am trying to tell."